withLogic/zenonia1-remaster-vita/README.md

 <strong>Note:</strong> Zenonia 1 is currently getting a release on [Steam](https://store.steampowered.com/app/4538960/ZENONIA_1/) and the Nintendo Switch.
 If you enjoy this port, please consider buying the official release through these channels as well.

 Like this port?
 Consider [buying me a coffee](https://ko-fi.com/withlogic)!
+Run into problems?
+Submit an issue.

 ## Notes